• Skip to main content

 Budgets Decrease Money Fights

 Money is the second leading cause of divorce in America.
 According to Business Insider, money is the number one thing couples argue.
-If you cannot get on the same page about your finances, your marriage will not be as strong as you hope.
+If you agree about your finances, your marriage will be stronger than you hope.
 You are deciding together on a budget to strengthen your marriage.

-Understanding that your money goals as a couple are a part of a team effort to live your best life will practically eliminate money fights.
+Understanding that your money goals as a couple are part of a team effort to live your best life will eliminate money fights.

 Make sure you listen to your spouse, understand your spending habits and personalities, and work to make accountability a priority.